 As the peak drew near, I eventually decided it was time to leave the trail and begin the actual climb to the summit.
 I unfortunately worked my way a tad too far south along the peak cluster.
 Navigating back to Peak 3339 from the south, I did not find any easy routes up.
 So, I worked my way back to the west side of the peak.
 There I found a nice route that took me basically to the top.

 There I scrambled to the top of a nice block and enjoyed the view.
 I did not find a register.
 It might have been on the other block, but I was not comfortable scrambling solo to check it out.

 After a snack, I headed down from the summit and began crossing the open desert to rejoin the trail.
 The windmills stood out along the ridge to the west, reminding me of the climb still to come to get back to the car.

 Oddly, I never heard the sounds of any motorcycles, although I saw many being unloaded earlier.
-No complaints, as the quiet of the desert is always welcomed.
+No complaints, as the quiet of the desert is always welcome.
 As I made my way back up the steep incline, I met a fellow hiker.
-With a copy of Afoot and Afield In San Diego in hand, and was out exploring as well.
+With a copy of Afoot and Afield In San Diego in hand, he was out exploring as well.
 Turns out he is a fellow Gaucho.
-He graduated a few years before me in geology.
+He graduated a few years before me with a degree in geology.
 We chatted for some time before we went our separate ways.

 As I neared the end of the trail, I picked up two beer cans that were tossed to the side of the trail.
 Ugh.
 Although I had hoped to summit Al Holden as well, I did not want to venture out to it solo.
 But this was such a fun hike, I figured I would return with some friends to explore the area more another time.